sandvikcode/data-science-take-home/README.md

 The total size of the raw dataset is approximately 12.5 GB once it has been uncompressed.
 The file format is `.wav` with a sampling rate of 16kHz and a bit depth of 16-bit.
 The raw dataset can be found **[here][2]**.

-We recommend that consider the following for your data pre-processing:
+We recommend considering the following for your data pre-processing:

 1. Automate the raw data download using web scraping techniques
 2. Pre-process data using audio signal processing packages such as [WarbleR](https://cran.r-project.org/web/packages/warbleR/vignettes/warbleR_workflow.html), [TuneR](https://cran.r-project.org/web/packages/tuneR/index.html), [seewave](https://cran.r-project.org/web/packages/seewave/index.html) for R, or similar packages for other programming languages
-3. Consider, in particular, the ([human vocal range][1]), which typically resides within the range of **0Hz-280Hz**
+3. Consider, in particular, the [human vocal range][1], which typically resides within the range of **0Hz-280Hz**
 3. To help you on your way to identify potentially interesting features, consider the following (non-exhaustive) list:
   - Mean frequency (in kHz)
   - Standard deviation of frequency